gecio/gecio.github.io/docs/_imke/clusterlifecycle/upgradingacluster/index.en.md

 installing Kubernetes updates on a regular basis.

-In especially critical cases, we will automatically update the Cluster API to the latest Minor-Version in order to keep our own infrastructure up-to-date.
+In especially critical cases, we will automatically update the Cluster API to the latest minor version in order to keep our own infrastructure up-to-date.
 In this case the following section *The Cluster* can be skipped.
 However, nodes must still be updated manually by you.